LaNada War Jack

 Jasmine Daria Cannon, NWHM Predoctoral Fellow in Women's Studies l 2022-2024

-LaNada War Jack is an indigenous activist, who since childhood, has fought to preserve Native American identity and tribal rights.
-She is a part of multiple generations of Shoshone and Bannock peoples who have made a life of fighting for Native tribal sovereignty, land and water rights, and access to quality education.
+LaNada War Jack is an activist for Indigenous rights who, since childhood, has fought to preserve Native American identity and tribal rights.
+She is a part of multiple generations of Shoshone and Bannock peoples who have made a life of advocating for Native tribal sovereignty, land and water rights, and access to quality education.
 She is most known for significantly contributing to the Alcatraz Occupation, however she continues to serve as a professor, author, and activist.

 LaNada War Jack (born LaNada Vernae Boyer) was born to Olive May and Edward Qweep Boyer, on the Fort Hall Indian Reservation in 1947 (Warjack, “Biography”).
 Her mother, a military veteran, and her father introduced her to tribal politics and activism, which shaped her lifelong career of Native American activist efforts.
 Her paternal grandfather, Tan mon mah, is remembered as “the last war chief protecting the women and children from the sheep eater campaign” during the late 1860s (Alvarez, 2013).
 Tan mon nah served as the leader for the final part of the American Indian Wars in the Pacific Northwest to preserve indigenous sovereignty during westward expansion.
 Her maternal grandfather, Chief Tahgee, was important in establishing the Fort Hall Indian Reservation during the same time period (Klenck).
 Additionally, he created strict regulations for how to create treaties with the United States after generations of failed compromises and promises from the federal government.
 Her story is connected to many other generations and is one of perseverance through displacement, continued living through colonial violence, and upholding indigenous traditions through white settler erasure.